-In our SHELFTM Program for private loans, we also originate and hold education loans that are not guaranteed under the Higher Education Act.
-SHELF loans are underwritten based on the borrower's credit to provide supplemental funds as determined by the financial aid staff at eligible schools.
+In our Supplemental Higher Education Loan FinanceTM (SHELFTM) Program for private loans, we also originate and hold education loans that are not guaranteed under the Higher Education Act.
+SHELF loans are underwritten based on the borrower's, or co-borrower's, credit to provide supplemental funds as determined by the financial aid staff at eligible schools.
+SHELF loans are not a material portion of the loans that we own.